 – Armenische Studien.
-1877; books and articles on Hebrew, Syriac, Armenian, Coptic, and Greek, and theology; political writings.
+216 p.
+Göttingen 1877; many books and articles on Hebrew, Syriac, Armenian, Coptic, and Greek, and theology; political writings, poems, etc.